W-symmetry, topological vertex and affine Yangian: representations

 \subsection{Map between affine Yangian and $U$-basis of $\mathcal{W}_{1+\infty}$}

-In this section we will write down the elements $e_0, f_0$ and $\psi_3$ generating $\mathcal{Y}$ in terms of $U$-basis mode operators of $\mathcal{W}_{1+\infty}$.
+In this section we will represent the elements $e_0, f_0$ and $\psi_3$ generating $\mathcal{Y}$ in terms of $U$-basis mode operators of $\mathcal{W}_{1+\infty}$.
 In order to do so, we will compare the representation of both algebras on $N$ free bosons using the coproduct.
-Representing $\mathcal{Y}$ on one free boson and using the coproduct to combine $N$ of these representations to a $N$-boson representation of $\mathcal{Y}$ is the most common way of producing interesting representations \cite{schifvas:2011, feigin2012quantum}.
+Representing $\mathcal{Y}$ on one free boson and using the coproduct to combine $N$ of these representations to a $N$-boson representation of $\mathcal{Y}$ is the most basic way of producing interesting representations \cite{schifvas:2011, feigin2012quantum}.

-\paragraph{$N$-boson representation of $\mathcal{Y}$ using $\Delta_0$} We will use the coproduct $\Delta_0$ (\ref{delta0}) to induce a representation of $\mathcal{Y}$ on $N$ free bosons from the one boson representations of section \ref{freebosonrep}.
-We will map the parameters just as in (\ref{upsiparam}).
-The generating function of charges $\psi(u)$ of vacuum state of one free boson is
+\paragraph{$N$-boson representation of $\mathcal{Y}$ using $\Delta$} We will use the coproduct $\Delta$ (\ref{newcoproduct}) to induce a representation of $\mathcal{Y}$ on $N$ free bosons from the one-boson representations of section \ref{freebosonrep}.
+We will map the parameters in the same way as in (\ref{upsiparam}).
+The generating function of the charges $\psi(u)$ of the vacuum state of one free boson is

 We want the coproduct to preserve the charges of the highest weight state in the vacuum representation.
 In order to achieve this, we must make a spectral shift (change the $\widehat{\mathfrak{u}(1)}$ charge of the highest weight state).
 One possible way of doing this follows from the identity